How To Build Confidence Doing These 5 Things Daily

 Being confident deficient is pure misery.
 It is the sort of suffering no one should have to bear.
 It causes you to approach life with timidity, and defensiveness.
 Or have an excessive need to bend over backward in order to please others.

 Before we go on to talk about how to build confidence, it is probably better that we address the opposite side of the coin i.e. how not to build confidence.

 A lot has been said about confidence both online and offline, and a lot of this info is simply not true.

-One of such faulty teachings happens to be: Fake it till you make it.
+One of such faulty teachings to build confidence happens to be: Fake it till you make it.

-The predominant thought behind this idea is that if you pretend you are confident long enough, then ultimately you will become confident.
+The predominant thought behind this idea is that if you pretend to be someone you’re not.
+According to this method, if you are faking confidence long enough, then ultimately you will build confidence.
 And this often works for a while when you do it – but only for a little while.

 Faking a posture or body language or showing an image you are not, will get you that needed confidence boost you require to start the day.
 But after a while, it fails and your system reverts back to its original (unconfident) programming.